skycoin/User-Manuals/Updating the Firmware of your Skywallet.md

 ## Updating your Firmware:

 **Warning - Before you start updating your firmware, ensure that you have backed up the Seed of your Skywallet.
-It is important that you have the backup of the Seed because once the update is complete you will be needing the Seed to restore your coins.**
+It is vital that you have the backup of the Seed because once the update is complete, you will need the Seed to restore your coins.**

 ***If you need assistance on how to backup the Seed, visit the following link - [Personalization of your Skywallet](https://github.com/skycoin/hardware-wallet/wiki/Getting-to-know-the-wallet).***